flauwekeul/workshop-fp-fundamentals/src/INSTRUCTIONS.md

 ## Step 2️⃣

-Create a new state with random dice.
+Goal: create a new state with random dice.

 1. 🧑‍💻 Update the `dice` property in `state` so that each die gets a random `value`.
 Assign the updated state to `nextState`. *Get it working first*, don't make the code too "pretty", you'll make it more FP-like in the coming steps.

+    💡 Hint: use the `randomInt` function from `src/lib/utils.js` to generate a random die value (between 1 and 6).

     👀 [Solution](https://www.typescriptlang.org/play/?strict=false&noImplicitAny=false&target=9&filetype=js#code/MYewdgzgLgBGCmAPKBlKBDK8YF4YG8AoGEmAOguk3gBpjSATAS2HgC4YqsznWyBbdAAcAFCICUuAHwwR+GADd0AGwCu7GAFlMACzIAzZSBAAnEdqh6T6MAxD8JMAFQwAbJIDUMAIw0YOkGUGDn0VCGwAX3FxQgiAbkIgA).